top of page

 𝐑𝐞𝐝𝐮𝐜𝐭𝐢𝐨𝐧 𝐢𝐧 𝐂𝐡𝐞𝐦𝐢𝐜𝐚𝐥 𝐅𝐞𝐫𝐭𝐢𝐥𝐢𝐳𝐞𝐫 𝐔𝐬𝐞

-20–30% reduction in chemical fertiliser use and also reduces harmful environmental effects.
+By using organic soil conditioners, a 20–30% reduction in chemical fertiliser use while enhancing output and quality reduces harmful environmental effects.

 𝐒𝐨𝐢𝐥 𝐂𝐚𝐫𝐛𝐨𝐧 𝐑𝐞𝐜𝐨𝐯𝐞𝐫𝐲